Neglect – the effect it has on your child

 It’s someone who avoids getting attached emotionally to other people or situations.

 People with a Dismissive-Avoidant attachment style will tend to keep an emotional distance between themselves and their partners.

 They could come across as ambivalent, and while they do want to have their emotional needs met, their fear of being close can get in the way.

 Someone with Anxious-Avoidant Attachment style will be preoccupied (even obsessed) with their relationships.
 They tend to read way too much between the lines, whether it’s text messages, conversations, actions, or other social situations.

-Most of the treatment for attachment disorders (is provided by primary caregivers (eg, parents or substitute parents) in their everyday interactions with the child.
-Ideally, these caregivers can rely on the expertise and advice of a mental health professional who is aware of the emotional needs of children, the phenomenology of attachment disruptions, and the need to repair and recreate the sense of security in the child.
+Most of the treatment for attachment disorders (is provided by primary caregivers (e.g., parents or substitute parents) in their everyday interactions with the child.
+Ideally, these caregivers can rely on the expertise and advice of a mental health professional who is aware of children’s emotional needs, the phenomenology of attachment disruptions, and the need to repair and recreate the sense of security in the child.
 Referral to a mental health professional may be critical.

 Preventive efforts are essential.
-Providing support and safe environments to stressed families and single parents is crucial for helping children to have a good early experience and to form appropriate bonds.
+Providing support and safe environments to stressed families and single parents is crucial for helping children have a good early experience and forming appropriate bonds.
 This is preferable to removal.
-It is important for child welfare services and the courts to understand that removing a child from parents does harm and is not a benign intervention.
+Child welfare services and the courts need to understand that removing a child from parents harms and is not a benign intervention.

 You can chat with an online counsellor on our helpline: LIVE CHAT.

 It is a text-based chat and you may remain anonymous.